ece398-buvip/vip-weather-docs/docs/software-build.md

 sudo apt-get install redis
 ```

-Ensure the redis database is running by checking the service's status using `systemctl`.
+Ensure the Redis database is running by checking the service's status using `systemctl`.
 You want to make sure it is running:

 ```bash
 systemctl status redis-server.service
 ```

-Make redis database start when computer starts with:
+Make Redis database start when computer starts with:
 ```bash
 sudo systemctl enable redis-server sudo systemctl start redis-server